Path Measures for Stochastic Galaxy Formation on Layered Halo Graphs: Graph-Conditioned Path Integrals and Graph-Ensemble Extension

-where $\langle \mathcal O\rangle_G$ denotes the graph-conditioned expectation.
+based on which one can compute graph ensemble operator averages.
 In the present paper, all reported numerical results correspond to the \emph{fixed-graph} case.
 The graph sector is introduced here primarily to make the full graph-trajectory structure explicit and to indicate how graph-ensemble extensions can be defined once a calibrated prior $P(G)$ is specified alongside GPLM.